auth0/docs/articles/extensions/account-link.md

 You will be redirected to the admin site.

-There you can edit the HTML code of your hosted page and change some settings of the account linking widget such as title, logo, color and language.
+There you can edit the HTML code of your hosted page and change some settings of the account linking widget such as title, logo, color, and language.

 ![HTML Editor](/media/articles/extensions/account-link/html-editor.png)